department-of-veterans-affairs/va.gov-team/products/burials-memorials/burial-allowance/design/review-page-issues.md

 - Get to the Review page
 - Expand the "Benefit selection" section
 - Select either Burial allowance or Plot allowance and click "Update page"
-- Resolve the error(s) triggered by adding all required information on the new section(s) that appeared
+- Resolve the error(s) triggered by adding all required information on the new section(s) that appeared and click "Update page"

 - Expand the "Additional information" section and click "Edit"
 - Add any required information
 - Click "Submit application"